N0ur5/Burp2Sem/README.md

 `git clone https://github.com/N0ur5/Burp2Sem.git`

 ## Mod it
-Point this tool at a directory full of semgrep rules by modifying the "rulesDir" variable in `SemgrepScanCheck.java`
+Point this tool at a directory full of semgrep rules by modifying the `rulesDir` variable in `SemgrepScanCheck.java`

 ## Build it
 `cd Burp2Sem`